What Is Strep Throat?

 Rheumatic fever, which can damage the heart, brain, and joints

 A kidney disease called glomerulonephritis

-Another rare complication that is not well understood is a condition called PANDAS, which stands for Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections.
-It usually involves developing the tics and habits of obsessive compulsive disorder (OCD) after a strep infection or having symptoms of OCD worsen after a strep infection.
+Another rare complication that is not well-understood is a condition called PANDAS, which stands for pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections.
+It usually involves developing the tics and habits of obsessive compulsive disorder (OCD) after a strep infection.
+Symptoms of OCD can worsen after a strep infection, too.

 Guttate psoriasis, a skin condition in which tear drop scales appear on the surface of the skin.
 They may be red or silver in color and can be itchy.